Kong/docs.konghq.com/src/gateway/kong-enterprise/fips-support.md

 content_type: reference
 ---

-The Federal Information Processing Standard (FIPS) 140-2 standard is a federal standard defined by the National Institute of Standards and Technology that specifies the security requirements that must be satisfied by a cryptographic module. **The core {{site.base_gateway}} product is (FIPS) 140-2 compliant** with the FIPS package that is available for **Ubuntu 20.04**.
+The Federal Information Processing Standard (FIPS) 140-2 is a federal standard defined by the National Institute of Standards and Technology.
+It specifies the security requirements that must be satisfied by a cryptographic module.

+{{site.ee_product_name}} provides a FIPS 140-2 compliant package for **Ubuntu 20.04**.
+This package only includes the core {{site.base_gateway}} product.
+It **does not** include plugins.

 For FIPS 140-2 compliance, {{site.base_gateway}} replaces the non-FIPS compliant OpenSSL with the FIPS validated library [BoringSSL](https://boringssl.googlesource.com/boringssl/) for encryption.